Recontaminated/oxidie_checkers/PolyCheckersInterface.md

-# POLY CHECKERS INTERFACE: a standardized communications method for checkers engines and GUIs
+#CHECKERS INTERFACE: a standardized communications method for checkers engines and GUIs

 ----------------------------------